Admission RequirementsPage address: http://english.mnsu.edu/techcomm/maadmission.html

 - Pay the non-refundable $40 USD application fee

-- Arrange for an official transcript from institution(s) you have previously attended.
+- Arrange for an official transcript from institution(s) you have previously attended to be sent to MNSU, Mankato.
 Students who attended Minnesota State University, Mankato or any other Minnesota State institution do not have to arrange for receipt of transcripts from these institutions.
 All other transcripts are required, including those from the University of Minnesota.
 Applicants who were educated at overseas institutions must arrange for a credential evaluation to be submitted as part of their application.
 The evaluation must be written by a member of the National Association of Credential Evaluation Services.

 We have a rolling admissions policy in our graduate program, which means that we review applications all year long.
 Our courses fill up quickly, though, so you should register for courses as soon as you can.
 Once you’re accepted, you will receive an email from the English Department’s Director of Graduate Studies.
 That email will contain (1) your tech ID number, which will allow you to access the registration system and (2) the name of your academic advisor, who can give you advice on courses to take.